w3c/wai-coga/guide/overview/personalization.md

 feedbackmail: wai@w3.org
 doc-note-type: draft
 doc-note-message-md: |
-  A new section introducing personalization and content lifted form various points in the Desing Guide.
+  A new section introducing personalization and content lifted from various points in the Design Guide.
 ---

 {::nomarkdown}